WHAT IS MEDIATION? Mediation is a process where parties in a dispute come together to determine if an amicable resolution of their

 web page entitled “Fees and Costs”.
 Basically the charge is an hourly rate for time expended at the mediation.
 Except in very complex matters no preparation time is charged for reviewing

 the court file or submissions prior to mediation.
 There are no costs or charges for travel, photocopies etc...
-Mathieu Mediations is sensitive to the fact that clients and/or parties to
+Mathieu Mediations is sensitive to the fact that clients and/or party's to

 the mediation have a good feel for the potential fees attendant thereto.